Factors for Consideration

 We will mainly use the Factors for Consideration when we’re making funding decisions, both decisions relating to treatments being listed on the Pharmaceutical Schedule, and also for decisions for individual patients through Pharmac’s Named Patient Pharmaceutical Assessment Policy.

-When relevant, we also endeavour to use these Factors when making other decisions that relate to our statutory functions set out in the New Zealand Public Health and Disability Act 2000.
+When relevant, we also endeavour to use these Factors when making other decisions that relate to our statutory functions set out in the Pae Ora (Healthy Futures) Act 2022.
 This could include making decisions to support the responsible use of medicines.

 Not every Factor may be relevant to every funding decision Pharmac makes